pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 2. Codes of conduct and ethical standards for party members and officers.

-3. Rules and procedures for candidate selection and election campaigns.

-4. Compliance with the party's constitution, Financial scheme, and the law, and any other matters necessary for the efficient operation of the party.

 By-laws may be specific to different units or levels of the party, provided that they do not conflict with the party's constitution.